rboulton/travis-ci.github.com/docs/user/travis-pro.md

 the launch of pull requests for Travis.

-Currently, the only thing you need to do for our trusty travisbot to be able to leave comments on your pull requests is to add him as a read-only user to the repositories tested on Travis.
+Currently, the only thing you need to do for our trusty travisbot to be able to leave comments on your pull requests is to add the "travisbot" user as a read-only user to the repositories tested on Travis.
 These steps aren't necessary for open source projects, travisbot loves all of them without any manual intervention.